Demmythetechie/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 4: Wrote a program that prints alphabets a-z with an exception of e and q.
 Task 5: Wrote a program that prints all single digit of base 10.
 Task 6: Wrote a program that prints all single digit of base 10 using putchar.
+Task 7: Wrote a program that prints in reverse alphabet in lowercase.